Team Relay Challenge

 How to form a Relay Team

-- Identify your team members, designate a Team Captain to liaise with the RAK Half Marathon organizers and create team T-shirts/caps - or fun costumes (TIP: print only on the back, your race number will be on the front!).
+- Identify your team members, designate a Team Captain to complete the registration and create team T-shirts/caps - or fun costumes (TIP: print only on the back, your race number will be on the front!).

 - Post announcements on your school / office bulletin board or send an email.
-Encourage new team members to join your team or form a new one.
+Encourage friends, family or colleagues to join your team or form their own one.

-- Have your team challenge another team of friends or colleagues - maybe another department in your company, another class at college or even Students V Faculty - either for race time or amount of money you can raise.
+- Have your team challenge another team of friends or colleagues - maybe another department in your company, another class at college or even Students V Faculty.
 You can form as many teams as you have participants for.

 - If running as a Company Team, inform your human resource department about your team.
 They can help get the word out by sending a company-wide email.
-Ask them to make an announcement in your organization's newsletter and website or possibly a registration form in the pay check envelopes.
+Ask them to make an announcement in your organization's newsletter, social media and website.
 Your HR department can continue to be a valuable resource throughout the process.

 - Train as a team by scheduling weekly runs or walks.

 - Remember, enthusiasm is contagious!
 Wear your team shirts/caps and boost team or company morale!
-That could also be a good day to collect more pledges and more team members.
+That could also be a good day to encourage more people to create their own team.

 - Talk with your company's Public Relations team - they can utilize this event to get some great coverage for your company in industry and local media.